-Often times you may need to upgrade PIP.
-And so, in this short tutorial, I’ll show you the steps to upgrade PIP in Windows from scratch.
+In this short tutorial, you’ll see the steps to upgrade PIP in Windows from scratch.

 - Upgrade PIP in Windows